opensavannah/community-fellowship-sav-brief/README.md

 Sure, participatory budgeting may not be a new idea, but to my knowledge, this will be the largest PB project in terms of share of overall budget in U.S. history.
 Moreover, we are committed to this being an equitable process that takes active measures to reach people who historically haven't voted in municipal elections.
 Open Savannah has a very strong relationship with the entire Coastal Georgia civic ecosytem.
 Our Neighborhood Lead attends meetings on our behalf; our advisory board holds positions of influence; and we've focused our first year on building relationships before apps.
 Process over product.

 Moreover, if succesful, the City would no doubt repeat the project in future years.
 As the editor of *Connect Savannah* put it, leaders are desperate to the point of historic measures to regain the public's trust after the budget travails of the past two years and a growing "civil war" over gentrification and development projects.

-with narrative hold the power to shift mindsets and inform and engage our communities.
-I believe information is power.

 ## About me